mehdime/gcp-logging-playground/README.md

 >
 > To view the logs written the demo apps, use `kubectl logs` to view the logs of the running K8S pods.
 >
-> Alternatively, run the apps using `skaffold run --tail` or `skaffold dev` - this will output the logs to the console.
+> Alternatively, run the apps using `skaffold run --tail` or `skaffold dev`.
+This will output the logs to the console.

 ### Option 2: Build locally & run on Google Kubernetes Engine (GKE)